 The museum welcomes guests from fall to winter and is open from Wednesday to Sunday (though Wednesdays are for large groups of 10 and more).

-The entrance fee is $10 for adults, $5 for seniors, and free for students.
+The entrance fee is $15 for adults, $10 for seniors, and $2 for students with ID.

 Address: 420 S Ludlow St, Dayton, OH 45402

 5. Learn About Aviation at the National Aviation Hall of Fame

 The National Aviation Hall of Fame is where Dayton honors its aerospace legends, promotes innovation, and aims to create better future leaders.

 They showcase inspirational exhibits that convey the idea of how powerful technology can be in the air and space industry.

 The Hall of Fame overall incorporates a museum, a research center, and an award ceremony.

 The latter is one of the main activities here, and it’s very often referred to as “The Oscar Night of Aviation.”

 You might also want to stop by their store, where among many items you’ll find limited edition prints signed by an aviator of your choice.